 Born in Lewisburg, Larry went to Bolling High School until integration.
 He played football during high school and later enlisted in the military.
 Larry joined the NAACP in the 1980s and became the president around a decade later.

 Ku Klux Klan

-Larry: Actually I know the grand dragon worked at the Greenbrier for years.
+ULarry: Actually I know the grand dragon worked at the Greenbrier for years.
 No. no it was supposedly a big secret but everyone knew.
 Or I know all the blacks knew.
 Yeah.
 And as far as the activity around here you know there was no wearing of suits and hoods and stuff like that per say.
 Even though there was a-they had a couple of marches here or gatherings here.

-One was down in Alderson and one was down in Monroe county over at union.
-And I thought it was interesting when we went to the gathering over at union.
+One was down in Alderson and one was down in Monroe county over at Union.
+And I thought it was interesting when we went to the gathering over at Union.
 I thought that- I really had concerns taking my children and I didn’t take them.
 And to this day I really regret that because I thought that the experience of seeing this group come into a town well it was completely different from what-I thought that they would receive a welcome over there especially in Monroe county.

 It completely changed my idea of the people there and that’s what I guess the preconceived notion of what people feel and think it really changed my mind and got me to thinking because when I went there when the Klan came into union, the streets were lined with people and there were quite a few black people but the fact that the white people took it onto themselves to make them feel so unwelcome it just made us feel extremely inclusive so from that point on I guess it changed my thinking of people in Monroe county because I’ve always had a different respect so to speak because of how they made them how unwelcome they made them feel and the fact that they weren’t going to tolerate having this in their area not on an open basis anyways and there were some over that welcomed them there but a small small group as opposed to this whole streets that were aligned against them.